syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/GettingStarted.md

 ## Adding center button icon and back icon

-Any custom view or image can be added as view of center button icon and back icon.
+Any custom view or image can be added as a view of the center button icon and back icon.

 {% tabs %}
 {% highlight c# %}